YunoHost-Apps/navidrome_ynh/README.md

 If you don't have YunoHost, please consult [the guide](https://yunohost.org/#/install) to learn how to install it.*

 ## Overview
 Navidrome is an open source web-based music collection server and streamer.
 It gives you freedom to listen to your music collection from any browser or mobile device.
-It's like your personal Spotify!

 **Shipped version:** 0.33.0